markfussell/walrepo1_fluffy-octo-kidney/README.md

 # walrepo1_fluffy-octo-kidney

-This is my working repository for the Ticket Service Homework that provides discovery, temporary hold, and final reservation of seats within a high-demand perofmrance venue.
+This is my working repository for the Ticket Service Homework that provides discovery, temporary hold, and final reservation of seats within a high-demand performance venue.

 There is a diagram of the venue and some basic venue data, which provides the problem space description.
 Additionally there is an interface describing the three main functions of the system: